 As another consideration, one of the most important benefits of military service is the retirement entitlement.
 Military retirement pay is marital property and, as such, is subject to division.
 Division of military retired pay is complex and requires evaluation of the various compensation plans and qualified deductions for which the service member may be eligible, along with the applicable legislation and case law.

 In order to divide military retirement pay, Colorado courts have devised a specific formula.
 This formula, called the Hunt formula (or sometimes referred to as the Hunt/Gallo formula or the coverture formula) takes into consideration the length of a spouse’s military service and the years of marriage that overlapped with the years of military service.
 If there is perfect overlap between the two, the other spouse is entitled to half of the military retired pay minus any qualified deductions.

-At Travis Law Group, we offer a discount to active duty military members seeking family law counsel.
-In addition, we pride ourselves on providing the highest level of advocacy and support for our clients.
+At Travis Law Group, we pride ourselves on providing the highest level of advocacy and support for our clients.
 We build relationships on trust and integrity and we value open and honest communications.
-We strive to respond to your phone calls and emails within one business day – we even provide our cell phone for emergency military divorce situations.
+We strive to respond to your phone calls and emails within one business day – we even provide our cell phone for emergency legal situations.
 And we keep you updated on the status of your case as it progresses.

 - Child Support [REPLACE] CO

 - Spousal Maintenance [REPLACE] CO

 - Post-decree Matters [REPLACE] CO

 - Personal Injury [REPLACE] CO